BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Today, security hardware has become far more sophisticated and powerful.
-You'll find multiple network security components working in conjunction with each other to create a security mesh, both at the edge and within an enterprise network.
+Multiple network security systems work in conjunction with each other to create a security mesh at the edge, into the cloud and within an enterprise network.
 Bottlenecks have also been eliminated, thanks to application-specific integrated circuits that allow data to filter through security checkpoints at wire speed.

-In this article, we will take a look at how the basics of network security have changed, and discuss the four cutting-edge security tools that every enterprise network should be evaluating in the coming months:
+Here, we will take a look at how the basics of network security have changed and discuss the five cutting-edge network security systems that every enterprise network should be evaluating in the coming months:

 - Next-generation firewalls (NGFWs)